peteash10/art.peteashton.com/_posts/2017-10-20-cell-tower-mast.md

 This connected with my interest in the post-WWII [cargo cults](https://en.wikipedia.org/wiki/Cargo_cult) of the South Pacific and the [gestures and rituals](http://curiousrituals.nearfuturelaboratory.com) that have emerged during the Internet age.

+Part of the [Instructions for Humans](http://instructionsforhumans.com/) exhibition, Sept-Dec 2017.

 ![](http://instructionsforhumans.com/images/celltower4.jpg)

 ![](http://instructionsforhumans.com/images/celltower2.jpg)